 Okay, we're taking a break.

-I mean, between Tom and Joe and all those guys.
+I mean between Tom and Joe and all those guys.

-It's been a rough afternoon.
+Okay, it's been a rough afternoon.

 We'll be back.